shihaocao/scao-quartz-website/content/notes/the-clockmaker.md

 It's dubstep of course.
 I would steel myself up each morning to telling myself I had a mission for the day.
 I was just a child, but I was alive -- or atleast alive within the bubble of understanding that I had.

-It hard to keep focus, I would drift in and out, from worries about my todos, or just abstract desires to work harder somehow, or to figure out how to waste less time.
+It's hard to keep focus, I would drift in and out, from worries about my todos, or just abstract desires to work harder somehow, or to figure out how to waste less time.

 <div style="flex: 1; display: flex; justify-content: center; max-width: 100%; margin: 0 5px;">
     <img src="notes/images/clock-maker.jpg" style="height: auto; max-width: 40%;">